Professor Michelle Miller-Adams

 Background and Interests

-I have been on the Political Science faculty of Grand Valley State University since 2006, currently teaching courses in international relations and U.S. social policy.
-I have also taught International Political Economy and the capstone seminars for Political Science and International Relations majors.
+I have been on the Political Science faculty of Grand Valley State University since 2006, currently teaching courses in international relations and U.S. social policy, as well as the capstone seminar for Political Science majors.
 I have had the privilege of participating in faculty exchange programs to Perugia, Italy, and Debrecen, Hungary, and was honored to receive a Pew Teaching Excellence Award.
-As a recipient of the Dr. Russell G. Mawby Fellowship in Philanthropic Studies for two successive academic years, I collaborated with faculty and staff of GVSU's Johnson Center for Philanthropy to study the philanthropic cultures of Grand Rapids and Kalamazoo.
+As a recipient of the Dr. Russell G. Mawby Fellowship in Philanthropic Studies for two successive years, I collaborated with faculty and staff of GVSU's Johnson Center for Philanthropy to study the philanthropic cultures of Grand Rapids and Kalamazoo.

 A native of Los Angeles, I live in Kalamazoo with my daughter and two dogs.
-I serve on two nonprofit boards: Wellspring/Cori Terry and Dancers, and First Day Shoe Fund.
-My extracurricular interests include music, dance, yoga, Zumba, quilting, and other crafts.
+My hobbies include piano, Zumba, cycling, quilting, and other crafts.